 Outcomes Actions / Priorities Quarterly RAG status On target for March 2022?
 Action to regain (if amber or red) Particular Points to Note In our role as the local planning ng authority All new development provides, as an absolute minimum, the mandated level of BNG (following enactment of the Environment Bill).
 Designated nature conservation sites and habitats are better protected and enhanced through effective management of land use.
 Nutrient neutrality achieved for all new development in the National Park.
 (Lead Officer, Steve Avery) Prepare local guidance for the effective implementation of Biodiversity Net Gain in the National Park.
 Prepare a guidance note and mitigation framework to assist temporary campsites.
 Progress the Article 4 Direction for larger and all new temporary campsites, to take effect no earlier than 1 June 2022, supported by new policy/guidance against which future applications would be assessed.
 Continue to apply the Nitrate Mitigation Checklist for all planning applications proposing a net increase in dwellings or providing overnight accommodation.
+Article 4 Direction for campsites needs to be made by end of summer.
+Work to commence on local BNG guidance in anticipation of Env Bill being enacted this autumn.
 Improved management and oversight of land use change in the National Park.
 (Lead Officer, Steve Avery) Monitoring new development and change of use of land to ensure compliance with new Local Plan Continue to support the Encroachment Working Party Develop a data base / map of land use change in the National Park.
+To be coordinated through the Partnership Plan work programme.

 Outcomes Actions / Priorities Quarterly RAG status On target for March 2022?
 Action to regain (if amber or red) Particular Points to Note Agricultural Transition Sustainable farm businesses contributing to our environmental goals and National Park purposes.
 (Lead Officer, Julie Melin-Stubbs) Support the Forest Farming Group to ensure continued financial support from the future ELM Scheme and other sources of funding to maintain and enhance the public goods provided by the New Forest Plan and deliver the Farming in Protected Landscapes scheme in the National Park (more details Q1) Through the Land Advice Service, support the collaboration between farmers and landowners around farm clusters and delivery of land advice.
+FiPL programme launched on 1 st July.
 Long-term trend towards reduced recreational impact on the most vulnerable sites and increased recreational use of countryside locations away from designated sites.
-(Lead Officer, Nigel Matthews) Improve the condition of rights of way, including more informative signage, so that they are used more often Work with landowners to establish sections of the England Coast Path as they are confirmed, providing clear signage and desire lines that ensure walkers enjoy and stay on the path Work with partners, communities and landowners to identify where increased recreation could be enabled on robust sites alongside nature recovery and sustainable transport Progress the Local Development Order to facilitate plans to redistribute parking on the Open Forest and reduce verge parking on protected verges.
+(Lead Officer, Steve Avery) Improve the condition of rights of way, including more informative signage, so that they are used more often Work with landowners to establish sections of the England Coast Path as they are confirmed, providing clear signage and desire lines that ensure walkers enjoy and stay on the path Work with partners, communities and landowners to identify where increased recreation could be enabled on robust sites alongside nature recovery and sustainable transport Progress the Local Development Order to facilitate plans to redistribute parking on the Open Forest and reduce verge parking on protected verges.